SBS Eight O'Clock News

-SBS Eight O'Clock News (also known as SBS 8 News (SBS 8 뉴스 in Korean)) is a South Korean television news broadcasting show broadcast by SBS.
+SBS Eight O'Clock News (also known as SBS 8 News (SBS 8 뉴스 in Korean)) is a South Korean television news broadcasting show broadcast by Seoul Broadcasting System.

 Originally anchored by Maeng Hyung-kyu on weekdays and Jung Sung-hwan on weekends.
 It has been aired since 9 December 1991.
 The newscast is aired from 7:50 pm to 9 pm KST on weekdays since 21 September 2020 and from 8 pm to 8:45 pm KST on weekends.
 Sagong Sunggeun and Lee Hyun-young serve as the current anchors for weekday and weekend editions respectively.

 History

 On 19 September 1991, SBS defined that it would air its main news bulletin at 8pm, an attempt to compete against the "frontal confrontation" between KBS News 9 and MBC Newsdesk, which occupied the 9pm timeslot.
-On 23 March 1992, SBS News Show at 10pm became the weekend edition of SBS News 8 due to low ratings.
+On 23 March 1992, SBS News Show at 10pm became the weekend edition of SBS 8 News due to low ratings.
 By 2003, it had won several awards, among them its coverage of the scandal of Vice-President Yang Gil-Seul, usage of Agent Orange in the DMZ, corruption at the Korean Navy in 1993, among others.

-MBC Newsdesk suffered a crisis in viewers in the first half of 2020, causing SBS News 8 to gain more viewers.